Options Leverage Explained: How Premium, Exposure, and Risk Interact

 If you believe the price of a stock will fall you buy a short option, called a put option.

-The multiplier in options comes from how they are priced, which is called the strike price.
+The leverage in options comes from how they are priced, which is called the strike price.

 Why do options give leverage?